 CIS 340 - Internet Database Programming (3)

 This course introduces the concepts and techniques necessary to incorporate database applications and content into web applications.
 Topics to be covered include an overview of DBMS technologies, using client-side tools to access server-side databases, and N-tier web application development.
 Emerging tools, including object-oriented databases will be discussed.
 Prerequisites: CIS-382.

+Crosslisted as: CIS.
-CIS 342 - Computer Network Fundamentals (3)

-This course studies computer networks from the point of view of the Local Area Network and network interconnection.
+CIS 342 - Computer Network Fundamentals (3) This course studies computer networks from the point of view of the Local Area Network and network interconnection.
 An overview of the TCP/IP layer models is presented with emphasis on packet transfer across networks.
 Common applications such as electronic mail, file sharing, web servers, Instant messaging and VIOP are considered.
 Real world protocols are covered and contemporary network operation systems are reviewed.
 The role of the network administrator is covered regarding network security, disaster prevention and recovery.
 Prerequisite: CIS-221.
+Crosslisted as: CIS.

 CIS 344 - Computer Network Security (3)

 This course covers penetration-testing tools and techniques that ethical hackers and security testers use to protect computer networks.
 This course provides a structured knowledge base for preparing security professionals to discover vulnerabilities and recommend solutions for tightening network security and protecting data from potential attackers.
 Prerequisite: CIS-221 or CIS-222; and CIS-342; Co-requisite: CIS-221 and CIS-222.
 One of these may be taken concurrently as long as the other is already completed.

+Crosslisted as: CIS.
-CIS 346 - Computer Networks Data Communication (3)

-This course examines how the fundamentals of data communication operate in a distributed computing environment.
+CIS 346 - Computer Networks Data Communication (3) This course examines how the fundamentals of data communication operate in a distributed computing environment.
 It focuses on packet switched networks and virtual circuit networks, including a layered approach to network design and coverage of the TCP/IP model, and internetworking with router-based architecture, IP addressing, datagram encapsulation and fragmentation, transmission via UDP and TCP, and application level protocols such as Telnet, FTP, SMTP and others.
 Also, provides coverage of general topics and such as routing error handling, security and encryption.
 Prerequisite: CIS-342.
+Crosslisted as: CIS.

 CIS 350 - Computer Applications-Business (3)

 A course emphasizing computer applications in a business environment.
 Includes case studies, field trips, and programming projects.
 Prerequisites: CIS-116 and CIS-225.
 Prerequisite or concurrent enrollment: ACC-202.

+CIS 351 - Internet Programming (3)

+An intermediate course in Internet Programming.
+Special emphasis will be given to learning current and emerging server side languages and technologies how they are utilized with other web conventions.
+Students should be familiar with basic web languages such as HTML and Javascript.
+Prerequisite: CIS-221 or CIS-222; Co-requisite: CIS-221 and CIS-222.
+One of these may be taken concurrently as long as the other is already completed.

+Crosslisted as: CIS.

 CIS 361 - Assembly Programming (3)

 An introduction to assembly language programming along with associated concepts of machine architecture and design.
 Topics include the organization of the CPU and peripheral equipment, addressing techniques, segmentation and linkage, macro assembly, assembler construction, interrupts, and timing.
 Prerquisites: CIS-221.

+Crosslisted as: CIS.

 CIS 362 - Compiler Programming (3)

 The course surveys the basic issues of compiler design, beginning with lexical and syntactic analysis and proceeding through code generation, optimization, and error handling.
 The central activity of the course will be a large programming project.
 Prerequisites: CIS-221

+Crosslisted as: CIS.